celiason/museum-visitor-model/README.md

 ## Insights

-Using the random forest model, I found that the top 3 most important features that predict visitor numbers are WEEKEND (0.20 importance), maximum temperature TMAX (0.11), and whether there is a new EXHIBITS on display (0.11).
+Using the random forest model, I found that the top 3 most important features that predict visitor numbers are WEEKEND (0.20 importance), maximum temperature TMAX (0.11), and whether there is a new EXHIBIT on display (0.11).

 The most important feature that predicts visitor numbers is WEEKEND, with about 700 more visitors per day.
 This makes sense given that kids are out of school, adults are not working, and people are just more interested in doing things on the weekend.

-EXHIBITS had a large effect too, with around 400 more visitors on a given day.
+EXHIBIT had a large effect too, attracing around 400 more visitors per day.

 ![](figs/pdp_weekend.png)